animal-tree/Writing-stuff/Starting-over.md

 where $L \subseteq \mathbb{N}$ is some objectively good feeling.

+---

 It's a definition since "qualia" is not a mathematical object that's been defined before and these areas of math are otherwise ambiguous.
+Whether that's how the universe works, it can be an axiom or not.
+"I observe" / "I feel" are proven statements, so somewhere in the universe these dynamics exist.
+If they happen to derive the actual properties and behaviors of the universe, then we can say, yeah, that's probably it.
+I don't see any other non-religious theories for cosmogenesis.
+The Big Bang theory is not an origin theory.
+It's a microseconds-from-origin theory.
+No one knows how that condensed cosmic soup emerged into existence, or why.